videogamepreservation/freesynd/trunk/freesynd/README.txt

 -------------------

 FreeSynd is released under the GNU General Public Licence, version 2.
+Some code is based on "libsyndicate" library by Paul Chavent.
+It is re-licensed under GNU General Public Licence, version 2.
+Original license and code is located in svn source/trunk/libsyndicate/.
 See the file "gpl.txt" for informations on this licence.